Prothrombin G20210A

-Prothrombin G20210A is a genetic condition that increases the risk of blood clots including from deep vein thrombosis, and of pulmonary embolism.
+Prothrombin G20210A is a genotypic trait that provides a prompter coagulation response.
+It increases the risk of blood clots including from deep vein thrombosis, and of pulmonary embolism.
 One copy of the mutation increases the risk of a blood clot from 1 in 1,000 per year to 2.5 in 1,000.
 Two copies increases the risk to up to 20 in 1,000 per year.
 Most people never develop a blood clot in their lifetimes.

-It is due to a specific gene mutation in which a guanine (G) is changed to an adenine (A) at position 20210 of the DNA of the prothrombin gene.
+It is due to a specific gene mutation in which a guanine is changed to an adenine at position 20210 of the DNA of the prothrombin gene.
 Other blood clotting pathway mutations that increase the risk of clots include factor V Leiden.

 Prothrombin G20210A was identified in the 1990s.
 About 2% of Caucasians carry the variant, while it is less common in other populations.
-It is estimated to have originated in Caucasians about 20,000 years ago.
+It is estimated to have originated in Caucasians about 24,000 years ago.

 Signs and symptoms

 The variant causes elevated plasma prothrombin levels (hyperprothrombinemia), possibly due to increased pre-mRNA stability.
 Prothrombin is the precursor to thrombin, which plays a key role in causing blood to clot (blood coagulation).
 G20210A can thus contribute to a state of hypercoagulability, but not particularly with arterial thrombosis.
 A 2006 meta-analysis showed only a 1.3-fold increased risk for coronary disease.
 Deficiencies in the anticoagulants Protein C and Protein S further increase the risk five- to tenfold.
-Behind non-O blood type and factor V Leiden, prothrombin G20210A is one of the most common genetic risk factors for venous thromboembolism (VTE).
+Behind non-O blood type and factor V Leiden, prothrombin G20210A is one of the most common genetic risk factors for venous thromboembolism.
 Increased production of prothrombin heightens the risk of blood clotting.
 Moreover, individuals who carry the mutation can pass it on to their offspring.

-The mutation increases the risk of developing deep vein thrombosis (DVT), which can cause pain and swelling, and sometimes post-thrombotic syndrome, ulcers, or pulmonary embolism.
+The mutation increases the risk of developing deep vein thrombosis, which can cause pain and swelling, and sometimes post-thrombotic syndrome, ulcers, or pulmonary embolism.

 Most individuals do not require treatment but do need to be cautious during periods when the possibility of blood clotting are increased; for example, during pregnancy, after surgery, or during long flights.
 Occasionally, blood-thinning medication may be indicated to reduce the risk of clotting.

-Heterozygous carriers who take combined birth control pills are at a 15-fold increased risk of VTE, while carriers also heterozygous with factor V Leiden have an approximate 20-fold higher risk.
-In a recommendation statement on VTE, genetic testing for G20210A in adults that developed unprovoked VTE was disadvised, as was testing in asymptomatic family members related to G20210A carriers who developed VTE.
-In those who develop VTE, the results of thrombophilia tests (wherein the variant can be detected) rarely play a role in the length of treatment.
+A 2005 article concluded that heterozygous carriers who take combined birth control pills are at a 15-fold increased risk of venous thromboembolism, while carriers also heterozygous with factor V Leiden have an approximate 20-fold higher risk.A more recent and larger study in 2023, however, concluded that heterozygous carriers had a 5.23x-increased risk, and those with both factors a 6.35x risk.
+In a recommendation statement on venous thromboembolism, genetic testing for G20210A in adults that developed unprovoked venous thromboembolism was not advised, as was testing in asymptomatic family members related to G20210A carriers who in whom venous thromboembolism occurred.
+In those who develop venous thromboembolism, the results of thrombophilia tests (wherein the variant can be detected) rarely play a role in the length of treatment.